Manishh09/ng-coding-challenges/projects/coding-challenges/src/app/challenges/challenge-02-parallel-apis/docs/CH-02-REQUIREMENT.md

   - (Optional) Show **first 3 Photos** (Thumbnail + Title)
 - On failure:
   - Show an **error message** per failed API
-  - Continue rendering successful data
+  - Continue rendering successful data (The UI must wait for all API responses to be received before rendering the combined results)

 ---